Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 * Data Transfer Object
 * Provides single-domain data
 * Should fully encapsulate object and/or contain subobjects
-* Sould be output and input of a single DAO
+* Should be output and input of a single DAO

 -